Free Company Let Tenancy Agreement Template UK

 1. Payment of Rent:

-• One of the primary responsibilities of tenants is to pay rent in accordance with the terms specified in the lease agreement.
+• One of the primary responsibilities of tenants is to pay rent by the terms specified in the lease agreement.
 This includes the amount of rent, due date, and any late fees that may be applicable.

 2. Utilities and Services: